 Simple Blink Example

-FIrst, let’s rewrite the the Blink example (which could be called the “Hello World” of Arduino programming) using Mbed functions instead of the regular Arduino functions.
+First, let’s rewrite the the Blink example (which could be called the “Hello World” of Arduino programming) using Mbed functions instead of the regular Arduino functions.
 For reference, here is the regular Blink example-

-Start by opening a new sketch and including the Mbed library.
-Then type in the following code before the setup, which creates an object of the DigitalOut class to control the state of pin LED1.
+Start by opening a new sketch and including the Mbed header file.
+Then, type in the following code before the setup, which creates an object of the DigitalOut class to control the state of pin LED1.
 I have named it led but you can use any valid identifier name.
 LED1 refers to the pin name of the built in led of your Arduino (pin 13 in this case).
 A list of all the pin numbers and their corresponding Mbed pin names is given at the end of this blog for reference.

 The completed code should now look like this-